liza-kl/UvA-SSVT/Lab2/README.md

 - Look at the models and datatypes defined in the LTS.hs file.

 - Make a list of questions on specific points that cause difficulty of understanding.

+- Why not just state machine
+1. What is the difference between a normal automat and a labelled transition system?
+2. What is a strongly converging and image finite system?